 It can be difficult to choose between laminate flooring and carpet when outfitting a room.
 It's important to consider the function of a room and the sort of activities — and people and pets — that will likely be in the space.
 The cost of carpet is generally much cheaper than the cost of laminate flooring, but laminate flooring has the advantage of being longer-lasting, easier to clean, and less likely to suffer weather damage.
 If the area you are considering sees a great deal of foot traffic, laminate flooring and an area rug might be a better choice than carpeting, but there are numerous other factors to consider.

 Carpeting adds a softer, warmer feel and look to a room, and it's a popular choice for bedrooms and living rooms for this reason.
-Carpet comes in a vast variety of materials, patterns and colors, and recent advances in technology have made it more stain-resistant than carpets of the past.
+Lowes carpet, for example, comes in a vast variety of materials, patterns, and colors, and recent advances in technology have made it more stain-resistant than carpets of the past.